MicrosoftDocs/power-platform/power-platform/admin/connector-off-by-default.md

 1. Select the **Data policies** tab where all DLP policies are located.

-2. Click the new "Enable connectors" button in the toolbar.
+2. Select **Enable connectors** in the toolbar.

-3. New connectors (i.e., that have not been reviewed) have the status "Mark as reviewed".
+3. New connectors (those that have not been reviewed) have the status "Mark as reviewed".

 4. Connectors that have already been reviewed and authorized have the status "Reviewed".